 Our good friend, Clayton, runs a Knoxville travel blog, KnoxRoadTripper.
 He shares all that there is to love about the city — and he’s full of unique tidbits and history.

 We personally enjoy overnighting in Knoxville, TN, especially around the holidays.

-Save These Asheville Day Trips For Later
+Save These Asheville Day Trips For Later:

-More Day Trips From Asheville On Our Bucket List
+More Day Trips Near Asheville

 Nantahala National Forest

-What are your favorite Asheville day trips?
+What are your favorite road trips from Asheville?

 Which parks do you love, and what is your favorite WNC city or town to visit?
 Let us know in the comments.